 The tours are taken in small groups so that the elephants don’t get overwhelmed and you can connect with them.
 The guides are ultra friendly and their love and passion for the elephants is very apparent.

 What I love about the Elephant Rescue Park is that you get hands-on with looking after the elephants, rather than just observing them as a spectator.
-After their lunch, it was time to take them on their daily walk around the woods.
+After their lunch, it was time to take the elephants on their daily walk around the woods.
 The people at the Elephant Rescue Park own a massive expanse of land which the 5 elephants have to themselves to roam free.

 It was quite clear to see that the elephants love their walks.
 They followed along, eating shrubbery and playing along the way – there’s certainly no coercion involved at all.